British journalists slam use of 'intimidating' lawsuits | DW | 21.07.2019

 Press freedom advocates have called for more safeguards from legal attempts to silence journalists.
 Without them, such lawsuits will continue to pose "a threat to media freedom and public interest advocacy."

-More than a dozen senior journalists, media workers and rights campaigners on Saturday published an open letter demanding the British government do more to protect the press from so-called strategic litigation against public participation (SLAPP) lawsuits.
+More than a dozen senior journalists, media workers and rights campaigners have published an open letter demanding the British government do more to protect the press from so-called strategic litigation against public participation (SLAPP) lawsuits.

 "Such legal threats are designed to inhibit ongoing investigations, and prevent legitimate public interest reporting," said the letter, which was signed by Paul Webster, editor of London-based Sunday newspaper The Observer and PEN International chief Carl MacDougall.